EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 Though the experiment was an overwhelming success, there were complications that we had to address.

 Passing context from pair-to-pair was the most difficult complication.
-There were a few times when the Jedi couldn't answer the padawn's questions, and since we weren't used to this experience we didn't do a good job of asking the previous Jedi; instead we grumbled and complained (mostly me, the author :slightly_frowning_face:).
+There were a few times when the Jedi couldn't answer the Padawan's questions, and since we weren't used to this experience we didn't do a good job of asking the previous Jedi; instead we grumbled and complained (mostly me, the author :slightly_frowning_face:).